dvorakman/event-management-system/docs/TECHNICAL_DOCUMENTATION.md

 1. **User Registration/Login**:

    - User authenticates through Clerk
+   - New users are redirected to the welcome page to select a role
-   - User data is synced to our database
+   - User data is synced to our database with the selected role

 2. **User Role Management**:

-   - Default role is "user"
+   - Users select their role during onboarding (after signup)
-   - Users can apply to become "organizer"
+   - Roles are strictly separated - users can be either "user" or "organizer"
-   - Admin can approve/reject organizer applications
+   - Role information is stored in Clerk's public metadata and synced to the database

 3. **Authentication Middleware**:

-   - `clerkMiddleware` protects routes based on authentication status
+   - `clerkMiddleware` protects routes based on authentication status and role
    - Public routes are accessible without authentication
-   - Protected routes require authentication
+   - Role-specific routes are protected based on user role

 4. **Server-Side Authentication**:
    - Server components use `currentUser()` from Clerk